kalmanbendeguz/minesweeper/README.md

 12.0.2

-*JRE version should be at least as high as JDK version*
+*JRE version should be at least as high as JDK version.*